fctr-id/okta-mcp-server/README.md

 ## 🔍 Why OAuth Proxy?

-This server implements the **legacy MCP specification (03-26)** where authentication and authorization are handled server-side through an OAuth proxy pattern.
+This server implements the **combined Authorization Server/Resource Server pattern** where authentication and authorization are handled server-side through an OAuth proxy pattern.
 This approach provides several advantages:

 ### 🔒 **Enhanced Security**
 - **No client-side secrets**: All OAuth credentials remain on the server